-The St. Charles faculty in Psychology consist of 7 full-time members with terminal degrees in their area of expertise.
-Since the field of psychology is quite expansive, a wide array of courses offerings are included in the curriculum from these faculty members and a few adjunct instructors.
+The St. Charles faculty in Psychology consist of 7 award-winning full-time members with terminal degrees in their area of expertise.
+We offer a wide array of courses from different field within psychology along with our adjunct professors.

 Your full-time professors also serve as academic advisors.
 They are here to guide you throughout your studies.
 Your faculty advisor will help you select classes, develop your research interests, find practicum experiences that will be a good fit for your career goals, and provide guidance concerning co-curricular and study abroad opportunities.
 The psychology faculty view advising as a shared responsibility that ultimately leads to your success.
 They are also available to answer your questions and provide referrals for helpful academic or personal support services if needed.

 Dr. Afful is a social psychologist who studies race, specifically racial identity, racism, and interracial relationships.
 She received her BA in Psychology and Sociology from Drury University and PhD in Social Psychology from Saint Louis University.
 Dr. Afful teaches courses on Social Psychology, Motivation & Emotion, Human Sexuality, and Health Psychology.
 She also serves as a co-advisor for the Lindenwood chapter of Psi Chi, the international honor society in psychology.